Beamforming and Device Selection Design in Federated Learning with Over-the-air Aggregation: Simulation Results

 Following the approach similar to that for the MNIST dataset, we uniformly allocate the training samples of each class across the devices, with a total number of samples per device as $K_m = 250$.
 During each communication round, the devices compute their local gradient by processing a batch of 50 data samples from their respective local datasets.
 Consequently, each epoch comprises 5 communication rounds, and we assess the model's accuracy upon the completion of each epoch.
 We use the built-in SGD optimizer in PyTorch \cite{NEURIPS2019_9015} and set the value of the learning rate as $0.01$, the value of momentum as $0.9$, and the value of weight decay factor as $10^{-4}$.
 We set the receiver noise power $\sigma_n^2=-50$ dBm.

-Figs. ~\ref{fig5} and~\ref{fig6} show the average test accuracy and average test loss, along with $95\%$ confidence intervals, across $20$ different channel and communication noise realizations.
+Figs.~\ref{acc_cifar} and ~\ref{loss_cifar} show the average test accuracy and average test loss, along with $95\%$ confidence intervals, across $20$ different channel and communication noise realizations.
 Again, we see that our proposed GSDS and ADSBF consistently achieve superior test accuracy and lower test loss after $400$ epochs as compared to other approaches.
-Note that we omit showing the loss values for the Top one and DC approach in Fig. \ref{fig6} as these methods result in a very large test loss due to their low accuracy as shown in Fig. \ref{fig5}.
+Specifically, the final test accuracy achieved by GSDS is approximately $58\%$, while the highest test accuracy among the benchmarks is $53\%$.
+Note that we omit showing the loss values for ``Top one" and DC in Fig. \ref{loss_cifar} as these methods result in a very large test loss due to their low accuracy, as shown in Fig. \ref{acc_cifar}.